grigoryk/grigoryk.github.io/_outdoors/2017-09-07-privacy-aware-blog.md

 date: 2017-09-07 00:31:13 -0800
 categories: blog
 permalink: /2017-09/privacy-aware-blog/
-description: I've removed anything that might track readers of this blog
+description: I've removed all third-party code that might track readers of this website.
 ---
 I just removed Google Analytics and Disqus comments from this website.
 I'm hoping to replace both with self-hosted solutions.
 Currently, there is *no* analytics.
 And if you'd like to comment, just email me.